Here’s a look at the life of Andrea Yates, who was found not guilty by reason of insanity in the drowning of her five children.

 March 2002 - During the trial, the prosecution’s expert witness, psychiatrist Park Dietz, testifies that Yates got the idea to drown her children from an episode of “Law & Order.”
 However, the show’s producers later state that no such episode ever aired.

-2002 - The Yates Children's Memorial Fund is setup in honor of the Yates children and to raise awareness of postpartum depression and psychosis.
+2002 - The Yates Children Memorial Fund is established in honor of the Yates children and to raise awareness of postpartum depression and psychosis.

 October 2003 - Yates is placed on suicide watch after refusing to eat.

 April 30, 2004 - Yates’ attorney, George Parnham, files an appeal.

 July 2004 - Yates is hospitalized after refusing to eat.

 July 30, 2004 - Rusty Yates files for divorce.